microsoft/fast/sites/website/src/docs/migration-guide.md

 ### `cssPartial`

-The `cssPartial` export no longer exists, in it's place use `css.partial`.
+The `cssPartial` export no longer exists, in its place use `css.partial`.

 1.x Example:
 ```ts